Peiyang-Song/F22-CMPTGCS-1L-NLP-with-DL/README.md

 # Peiyang-NLP-Project
 ## Brief introduction to this project

 This project is conducted by Peiyang Song (he/him/his), an undergrad of CCS Computing in his first year.
-In view of his bilingual nature, this project focuses at least a little more on Mandarin NLP, but not necessarily restricted to that.
+In view of his multilingual nature, this project focuses at least a little more on Mandarin NLP, but not necessarily restricted to that.
 This project is based on the groundbreaking publication *NLP from Scratch* by Dr. Ronan Collobert, but again, not restricted to that.

+## Main topic of this project

+This project aims to address multiple NLP tagging tasks with limited data (i.e., natural language) input with the help of multi-layer neural networks in Deep Learning.

+## Keywords

+Multilingual Natural Language Processing, Tagging, Deep Learning, Multi-layer Neural Networks, Part-Of-Speech Tagging, Chunking, Named Entity Recognition, Semantic Role Labeling, Benchmark System, Multi-task Handling.

 ## Brief introduction to the files in this project